hakaru-dev/hakaru/docs/intro/samplegen.md

 # Generating Samples from your Hakaru Program #

 The Hakaru language is built on Monte Carlo methods, which aim to generate individual samples and estimate expectation functions from a given distribution.
-The first task, drawing samples from a distribution, is often difficult and this can be exhasperated as the dimensionality of the sample space increases.
+The first task, drawing samples from a distribution, is often difficult and this can be exasperated as the dimensionality of the sample space increases.
 Importance sampling is a Monte
 Carlo method that is used to generate samples by estimating an expectation function for the target distribution instead.
 The estimated expectation function is then used to generate samples.
-To account for the knowledge that the samples were not generated from the target distribution, a weight is assigned so that each sample's contribution to the estimator is adjusted according to its relevence.
+To account for the knowledge that the samples were not generated from the target distribution, a weight is assigned so that each sample's contribution to the estimator is adjusted according to its relevance.
 However, this method only works well if the distribution proposed by the expectation function is similar to the target distribution.
 For more complex distributions, a different approach, such as the Metropolis Hastings method should be used[^1].

 The `hakaru` command is used to indefinitely generate samples from a Hakaru program using importance sampling.
 Each sample is assigned a weight, and a sample's weight is